alexei-matveev/gtypist/lessons/cs.typ

  :keyboard is like learning to "play on a new surface", as a tennis player must :learn to adjust to grass court or hard court when she has been accustomed to :playing on a clay court.
-Q: Pro pokraèování stisknìte Y, F12 pro konec.
+Q: Pro pokraÄovÃ¡nÃ­ stisknÄ›te Y, F12 pro konec.
 N:_D_R_L0

 *:_D_R_L1